Apple cultivars

 Charles Ross

-Dual purpose apple: sweet but good for baking, cider making and juicing.
+Dual purpose apple: sweet for easting but good for baking, cider making and juicing.
 Hardy and very resistant to scab.
 September.
 Pollination group 2/3.
 Berkshire 1890

 Cornish Aromatic

 Old favourite with very good resistance to canker and scab.
-Suitable for high rainfall areas.
+One of the most suitable varieties for high rainfall areas.
 October to February.
 Pollination group 3.
-Cornwall 1813.
+Cornwall 1813

 Court of Wick